Andrews-Projects/Ansible-Vagrant-infrastructure-development-and-deployment/Initial-setup.md

 Download vagrant from their website,depending on your system type [Vagrant](https://www.vagrantup.com/downloads)

+Verify installation

+└──╼ $ vagrant --help

 - Create a new folder where youll keep your Vagrant file & provisioning instructions

 ┌─[andrew@parrot]─[~/Desktop]
 └──╼ $mkdir vagrantfile && cd vagrantfile

-Add a virtual box using

-└──╼ $ vagrant add

-└──╼ $ vagrant init

-### Boot Ubuntu server

-└──╼ $ vagrant up
+## Creating a Local Vagrant Box from an ISO i.e Ubuntu Server(rather than using a pre-made image)

+Using packer (A tool by HashiCorp to automate image creation) ---> [](https://learn.hashicorp.com/tutorials/packer/get-started-install-cli?in=packer/docker-get-started)

+└──╼ $ sudo apt-get update && sudo apt-get install packer